Ecommerce Business Ideas — 10 Key Ways to Start an Online Business in 2026

 3. Create digital products

 One of my favorite types of ecommerce businesses is a digital products business.
-Selling downloads like ebooksmusic, online courses or software can be very profitable — and relatively easy to do.
+Selling downloads like ebooksmusic, online courses or software can be very profitable — and pretty easy to do.

-Digital product businesses are often easy to maintain too: once you’ve created your digital product, there are no manufacturing or production costs to worry about (you might have to update your product periodically, but you won’t be dealing with complex supply chains, or having to constantly negotiate product prices with manufacturers).
+Digital product businesses are often easy to maintain too: once you’ve created your digital product, there are no manufacturing or production costs to worry about.

 4. Offer subscriptions